goonairplanes/goonairplanes/README.md

 - **Live Updates** – See changes instantly without restarting
 - **Ready for Real Work** – Built-in auth, logging, and security tools
 - **Zero Bloat** – No dependency nightmares here
+- **Frontend Freedom** – Choose your JavaScript library (Alpine.js, jQuery, or vanilla) with a simple comment

 > "It's like someone took the best parts of modern frameworks and made them actually enjoyable to use." – Probably you, after trying it